Game Rules

 Can only be used when reacting to a conspiracy, and you must have either no protectors or no conspirators

-Declare a truce that blocks the opponent from confronting your protagonists for the remainder of this conspiracy phase.
+Declare a truce that blocks the opponent from confronting your protagonists and your Hero for the remainder of this conspiracy phase.

 Infiltration